 - You can book tickets online to visit Dry Tortugas National Park.

-You might also enjoy reading about my Miami to Key West Road Trip or A Stop at Bahia Honda State Park in the Florida Keys.
+- You might also enjoy reading about my Miami to Key West Road Trip or A Stop at Bahia Honda State Park in the Florida Keys.

 Thank you to the Florida Keys and Key West Tourism for hosting my visit.
 This is one park I HIGHLY RECOMMEND visiting.